nocdoggo/ISWS-6-site/future_doc/SAVANT/doc/OPC_README.md

 `.csv` files include the experimental data, measuring methods, and plotting information.
 File stored in `comma-separated value` tabular form.

+#### 6.3 .O30 File

+`.O30` file is native `OPS 3330` Storage file.
+Please install `AIM` Software for processing the files.
+Files are saved in ASCII encoding method.
+You can find the software under `Dustrack83330-8530ManualsIAIM-Software` folder.
+Or contact TSI for more information.

 ## 7. General Dataset Description